JRTieszen/flaneur/_posts/2018-11-05-fall-allenzou.md

-Spaces will work.

-Indents do not, so just put a space in for each new paragraph.

-Formating is very simple in this document.

-To add an image you will use an exclamation point, then a description in brackets, and then the location of the image in parentheses.
-We will try to store ALL of our images in the GitHub repository.
-There is also a little bit of text after the image in the special curly brackets and the word image inside it.
-Leave this alone!
-It displays the image in a special viewer so when you 33.9996122click on the image it opens it up in its own viewer and then you can cycle through all the images in this viewer.
-You can put in as many images as you like.
-Just always make sure to have the curly brackets afterwards.

 ![You change this and put in your own Image title](census.jpg) {Venus Census Data – Age}
 Another attribution and or a quick description for the the image.
 This image was found on the [Great Walk Blogspot](http://greatlawalk.blogspot.com/2016/11/)